“Think and Grow Rich (Napoleon Hill) – Blogging Bookshelf” by The Booklight is licensed under CC BY 2.0

 Auto-suggestion: The Medium for Influencing the Subconscious Mind

 Napoleon Hill believed that man has total control over what enters his subconscious mind.
 Autosuggestion, or simply put as self-suggestion, is the third step toward riches according to Hill.

 Hill was of the belief that the development of your faith is highly dependent on the principle of Autosuggestion.
 So much so that at the end of the chapter describing this, he was confident enough to state that following his written advice will surely change your skepticism into belief.

 Napoleon Hill described two kinds of knowledge in his book; Generalised knowledge and Specialised knowledge.
-He stated that Generalised knowledge was not the key to the accumulation of money giving an example of professors who specialize in teaching knowledge instead of specializing in the organization and use of the knowledge.
+He stated that Generalised knowledge was not the key to the accumulation of money giving an example of professors who specialise in teaching knowledge instead of specialising in the organisation and use of the knowledge.

 Hill stated that it is important for one to learn how to purchase knowledge.
 He also stated the importance of having accurate information concerning dependable sources of knowledge listing the most important of these as

 (a) One’s own experience and education

 (b) Experience and education available through the cooperation of others